 The district has six expendable capital reserve funds (established by voters at an annual school district meeting as trust funds in accordance with statutory requirements) classified as a "Committed" fund balance in the general fund for the basic financial statements.
+The

-The District's School Building Maintenance, ADA Modif Fund School District, Memorial Athletic Field, School Building Land and School Building Land - HS capital reserve funds increased \$28.87 during the year.
-In addition, the new Special Education CRF was funded with \$75,000 and earned \$0.62 in interest.
-Total of all funds increased from to \$288,234.38 on June 30, 2014 to \$363,263.87 as of June 30, 2015.
-In March 2015, voters approved an additional \$125,000 for Special Education CRF and \$25,000 for School Building Maintenance CRF.
+ADA Modif Fund School District, Memorial Athletic Field, School Building Land and School Building Land - HS capital reserve fund accounts increased \$54.47 during the year.
+In addition, the Special Education CRF was funded with \$125,000 and earned \$154.71 in interest to reflect an ending balance of \$200,154.73.
+The School Building Maintenance CRF was funded with \$25,000 and earned \$180.34 in interest to reflect an ending balance of \$237,248.37.
+Total of all funds increased from to \$363,267.61 on June 30, 2015 to \$513,656.53 as of June 30, 2016, inclusive of new funding and interest earned.
 In accordance with statutory requirements, these funds are held in custody by the Trustees of Trust Funds of the Town of Pelham and are only released for the restricted specific purposes of the individual funds.